To kick off the school holidays and as a treat for getting fabulous school reports we took the boys to Go Ape Delamere Forest.

 Having proved his ability and unwavering confidence we let the big’un fly off on his own and despite saying it was a bit harder he choose to do the second course a couple more times, where as we opted for route 1, which really did seem like a doddle having completed route 2 and made me laugh at how anxious I had been going round the first time compared to the last.
 The tiddler definitely got more confident the more times he went round too and couldn’t stop smiling.

-If you are looking for an outdoor family friendly activity this summer then I would suggest Go Apr Delamere if you live near Cheshire or finding your nearest Go Ape as they do have 22 kids course across England and I am sure they are all equally as much fun as his one.
+If you are looking for an outdoor family friendly activity this summer then I would highly suggest Go Ape Delamere Forest if you live near Cheshire.
+If not why not try or finding your nearest Go Ape as they do have 22 kids course across England and I am sure they are all equally as much fun as this one.

 Despite the heat I would recommend wearing full length pants in case you land on your bum at the end of the zip wire to prevent any cuts or grazes on the wood chips.